valeryjaspers/design-workshop/connect-2022/1-bootstrap.md

 ## Optional exercises

 If you have time left, give the exercises below a try.
+[You can find the answers here.](answers/exercise-1.md#exercise-16)

 ### Exercise 1.6